nitcode/OnlineSurvey/README.md

 Navigate to the project location and run following command in project directory: <br/>
 `mvn eclipse:eclipse -Dwtpversion=2.0` <br/>
 ## Create Database
-As we are using 20 different data-sets, so create 20 tables one for each data-set.
+As we are using 20 different data-sets,create 20 tables one for each data-set and import the data.
+You can find all the data-sets in resources folder.
 For example, GraphPlot1 for dataset-1 as shown below:
 ```Sql
 CREATE TABLE `GraphPlot1` (
   `id` int(11) NOT NULL AUTO_INCREMENT,